ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 ## Attributes Builder

-When the fork is activated, the `PayloadAttributes` produced by the attributes builder will include the `eip1559Params` field described in the [execution engine specs](./exec-engine.md#eip1559params-encoding).
+Starting after the fork activation block, the `PayloadAttributes` produced by the attributes builder will include the `eip1559Params` field described in the [execution engine specs](./exec-engine.md#eip1559params-encoding).
+This value exists within the `SystemConfig`.

-Prior to the fork activation, this field should be set to `null`.
+On the fork activation block, the attributes builder will include a `null` `eip1559Params`, as to instruct the engine to use the [canyon base fee parameter constants](../exec-engine.md#1559-parameters).
+This is to prime the pipeline's view of the `SystemConfig` with the default EIP-1559 parameter values.
+After the first Holocene payload has been processed, future payloads should use the `SystemConfig`'s EIP-1559 denominator and elasticity parameter as the `eip1559Params` field's value.

 ## Activation